sahosskhan/bite-cafe-server-side/README.md

 - **Tailwind CSS**: A utility-first CSS framework packed with classes.
 - **Axios**: Promise-based HTTP client for making AJAX requests.
 - **TanStack Query**: Powerful asynchronous state management & handling API requests, pending and error states, and more.
-- **Sweet Alert 2**: A beautiful, responsive, customizable and accessible (WAI-ARIA) replacement for JavaScript's popup boxes.
+- **Sweet Alert 2**: A beautiful, responsive, customizable, and accessible (WAI-ARIA) replacement for JavaScript's popup boxes.
-- **Swiper JS**: Swiper is the most modern free mobile touch slider with hardware accelerated transitions and amazing native behavior.
+- **Swiper JS**: Swiper is the most modern free mobile touch slider with hardware-accelerated transitions and amazing native behavior.
-- **DaisyUI**: Its adds a set of customizable color names to Tailwind CSS and these new colors use CSS variables for the values.
+- **DaisyUI**: It adds a set of customizable color names to Tailwind CSS and these new colors use CSS variables for the values.
 - **Recharts**: A composable charting library built on React components.
+-
 - **React Hook From**: A react-based performant, flexible and extensible form with easy-to-use validation.
 - **React Router DOM**: Declarative routing for React applications.
--**React Rating**: Zero-dependency, highly customizable rating component for React.
--**React Stripe JS**:  React Stripe.js is a thin wrapper around Stripe Elements.
+- **React Stripe JS**:  React Stripe.js is a thin wrapper around Stripe Elements.
 It allows you to add Elements to any React app.
+-
+- **React Rating**: Zero-dependency, highly customizable rating component for React.
--**React Icons**: popular icon packs using ES6 imports.
+- **React Icons**: popular icon packs using ES6 imports.
--**React Loader Spinner**:react-spinner-loader provides simple React SVG spinner component which can be implemented for async await operation before data loads to the view.
+- **React Loader Spinner**:react-spinner-loader provides a simple React SVG spinner component which can be implemented for async-await operation before data loads to the view.
--**React Parallax**: A React Component for parallax effect working in client-side and server-side rendering environment.
+- **React Parallax**: A React Component for parallax effect working in client-side and server-side rendering environments.
--**React Responsive Carousel**:  Powerful, lightweight and fully customizable carousel component for React apps.
+- **React Responsive Carousel**:  Powerful, lightweight, and fully customizable carousel component for React apps.
--**React Tab**: An accessible and easy tab component for ReactJS.
+- **React Tab**: An accessible and easy tab component for ReactJS.
--**React Simple-captcha**: A very simple, powerful and highly customizable captcha for ReactJS.
+- **React Simple-captcha**: A very simple, powerful, and highly customizable captcha for ReactJS.

 ### Backend